romeerez/orchid-orm/docs/src/guide/building-a-sample-app.md

 });
 ```

-When using the repo in a subquery, as we did for the `author` field, need to wrap a subquery into a repo like `userRepo(q.user).selectDto(...)`.
+When using the repo in a subquery, as we did for the `author` field, need to wrap a subquery into a repo like `userRepo(q.user).selectDTO(...)`.

-But if the repo is not inside of the subquery, you can use the repo object directly to build queries:
+But if the repo is not inside the subquery, you can use the repo object directly to build queries:

 ```ts
 // src/article/article.controller.ts